Cuba starter pack

 - You can get help at gas stations if you need minor repairs

-- These cars are old, so theres a good chance you'll need to stop for some kind of repair
+- These cars are old, so there's a good chance you'll need to stop for some kind of repair at some point

 Once you're out on the road, you'll encounter a variety of obstacles.
 Some roads are in excellent condition, while others are crumbling.
 There are very few road signs anywhere.
 Be prepared to have no idea what the speed limit is, where you need to turn, or whether a street is one-way.
-There aren't very many other cars on the road, but you will see livestock, bicycles, ox carts, and horses.
+There aren't very many other cars on the roads between cities, but you will see livestock, bicycles, ox carts, and horses.
 Keep your eyes open.
-Stop at train tracks - even the most overgrown, dilapidated tracks are probably still in use and there's no gate that will come down to block you before a train goes by.
-Needless to say, unless you already feel very comfortable driving in Cuba, renting a car is probably not the best way for you to get around in Cuba.
+Stop at train tracks - even the most overgrown, dilapidated tracks are probably still in use and there's no gate that will come down to warn you before a train goes by.

-Taxis are a reliable and metered way to get around in Cuba.
-The cost begins at a 1 USD base fee, plus 1 USD per kilometer in most cities.
+Taxis are a reliable way to get around Cuba.
+Taxis are metered and the cost begins at a 1 USD base fee, plus 1 USD per kilometer in most cities.
 Drivers will often offer you a flat rate instead.
-People are generally honest and flat rates tend to be close to metered rates.
-The difference is, if you pay a flat rate all the money goes right to the driver whereas metered fares are divided up by the government.
+People are generally honest and flat rates tend to be close to metered rates, sometimes less.
+If you want a flat rate, arrange it before you get in the taxi.
+It's easy to ask around to find out what taxi fares should be for certain routes (or ask one of our Cuban travel experts before you go).
+The difference between flat rate and using the meter is that if you pay a flat rate in cash all the money goes right to the driver whereas metered fares are divided up by the government.

-Collectivos are group taxis that are cheaper than standard taxis and are a great way to get around in Cuba.
-They have fixed routes and you can get in or out anywhere along the route for 10 to 20 pesos nacionales (50 cents to 1 USD).
-This is the perfect place to use your pesos nacionales to save money and live like a local.
+Collectivos are group taxis that are cheaper than standard taxis and are a great way to get around Cuba.
+They have fixed routes and you can get in or out anywhere along the route for 10 to 20 pesos

-Trains are slow, but they can be a fun, adventurous way to get around in Cuba if you have the time.
+Trains are slow, but they can be a fun, adventurous way to get around Cuba if you have the time.
 Seats are old but generally comfortable and people occasionally come through selling coffee (bring your own cup).
 Changes are made to the train schedule often, so double check everything.
 Tickets are only available at the train station you are leaving from a maximum of five days in advance.
-Its best to book a couple of days in advance.
-You can visit most of the island by train and you'll have plenty of time to relax and enjoy the view.

-Cuban roads are fairly bike friendly and biking is a fun way to get around in Cuba.
-There is an area on the right reserved for bicycles on most roads - including highways.
+Cuban roads are fairly bike friendly and biking is a fun way to get around Cuba.
+There is an area on the right reserved for bicycles on most roads, including highways.
 The most comfortable way to go is to bring your own bike from home.
-However, you can buy or rent one in country too.
+However, you can buy or rent one once you arrive in Cuba, too.
 Opportunities to purchase a bicycle are more common than finding a rental company.
 You can generally get great deals buying bicycles from individuals.

-Safety notes: despite the bike lanes, it is not safe to ride your bicycle at night.
+Despite the bike lanes, it is not safe to ride your bicycle at night.
 Lighting on the road is awful and many accidents that happen in Cuba involve a car and a bike.
 Drunk driving is also still an issue in Cuba, especially at night.
 If you need to get on the road at night, use bike lights, which you should bring with you from home.
 You'll also need to bring your own helmet.
-While its relatively easy to rent or buy a bike, helmets are tough to come by.
+While it is relatively easy to rent or buy a bike, helmets are tough to come by.
 The last thing to remember to bring: a bike lock - because you never want to discover your bike has been stolen.